11 Oct Kickstarter vs Indiegogo? The Best Crowdfunding Platform 2018/ 2019 [UPDATED]

 You may be tempted to stop reading here.
 After all, when it comes to raising funds, more visitors mean more pledges.

-But Kickstarter has other benefits you’ll want to know about, while Indiegogo has a higher amount of flexibility that you might have to take advantage of as a tech startup.
+But Kickstarter has other benefits you’ll want to know about, while Indiegogo has a higher amount of flexibility that you might have to take advantage of like a tech startup.

 Another statistic that will probably have you running to Kickstarter is their success rate.
 Kickstarter boasts a success rate of 36%.
 That might sound low, but it’s by far the highest of any of the crowdfunding platforms.